Body Fat for a Figure Competition

 Pennshape.upenn.edu states, “The medical complications of a very low body fat involve almost every body function and include the cardiovascular, endocrine, reproductive, skeletal, gastrointestinal, renal, and central nervous systems with the possibility to develop conditions such as heart damage, gastrointestinal problems, shrinkage of internal organs, and connective tissue.”

 Pay attention.
 Don’t let the judging criteria cause you get so lean that it jeopardizes your health.
 There’s a whole cascade of events that can follow when a competitor’s body fat gets too low.

 Know Your Priorities

 Your body can warn you if your body fat gets too low for too long.
-Some ways of know are a loss of menstrual cycle, fatigue, brain fog, slow reaction time, brittle hair, hair loss, and poor skin health.
-Other, more serious symptoms, are lowered autoimmune function, osteoporosis, and elevated liver enzymes.
+Some ways of knowing are a loss of menstrual cycle, fatigue, brain fog, slow reaction time, brittle hair, hair loss, and poor skin health.
+Other, more serious symptoms are lowered autoimmune function, osteoporosis, and elevated liver enzymes.
 While you can get in your zone, no competition is worth risking your overall health.

 What Body Fat Percentage to Shoot for?